Ring the Alarm: Controversies

-The lyrics of "Ring the Alarm" were rumored to be about singer Rihanna's relationship with rapper Jay-Z. According to media speculation, Knowles, Rihanna and Jay-Z were part of a love triangle in 2006.
-It was rumored that Jay-Z had always been faithful to Knowles until he met Rihanna, whose popularity grew considerably during that year.
-She tempted Jay-Z to live a romantic relationship with her while he was still with Knowles.
-As commented by Tom Breihan of The Village Voice, Knowles took advantage of "[people's] sympathy and unleash[ed] a burst of public rage in the form of ['Ring the Alarm']".
+The lyrics of "Ring the Alarm" were rumored to be about singer Rihanna's relationship with rapper Jay-Z. According to media speculation, Beyoncé, Rihanna and Jay-Z were part of a love triangle in 2006.
+It was rumored that Jay-Z had always been faithful to Beyoncé until he met Rihanna, whose popularity grew considerably during that year.
+She tempted Jay-Z to live a romantic relationship with her while he was still with Beyoncé.
+As commented by Tom Breihan of The Village Voice, Beyoncé took advantage of "[people's] sympathy and unleash[ed] a burst of public rage in the form of ['Ring the Alarm']".
 In an interview for Seventeen magazine, she however clarified that the lyrics had no connection with Rihanna, before adding that she was unaware of the rumors that had been circulating.
-Concerned that someone was trying to sabotage Knowles' second studio album, Knowles' father and manager, Mathew Knowles, released an official statement:
+Concerned that someone was trying to sabotage Beyoncé's second studio album, Beyoncé's father and manager, Mathew Knowles, released an official statement:

 It is apparent that there is a consistent plan by some to create chaos around Beyoncé's B'Day album release on September 4 in the US.
 First, it was a petition against the single, 'Déjà Vu', then a rumor regarding conflict between Beyoncé and Rihanna, seizures caused by the 'Ring the Alarm' video, putting out a single to compete with LeToya's album and now to add to all the ridiculous rumors, is my plan to postpone the release of her 'B'Day' album.
 What will be next?
 Beyoncé's cut off all her hair?
 Dyed it green?
 Maybe she's singing the songs in reverse with some hidden subliminal message!

 The cover art of "Ring the Alarm", caused controversy because alligators were used during the photography session.
-Knowles affirmed that using the animal, and taping their mouths shut, was her idea.
-People for the Ethical Treatment of Animals (PETA), which had previously confronted her after she used furs for her fashion line's clothing design, contacted a biologist who wrote a letter to Knowles, "As a specialist in reptile biology and welfare, I'm concerned about your posing with a terrified baby alligator for your new album cover.
+Beyoncé affirmed that using the animal, and taping their mouths shut, was her idea.
+People for the Ethical Treatment of Animals (PETA), which had previously confronted her after she used furs for her fashion line's clothing design, contacted a biologist who wrote a letter to Beyoncé, "As a specialist in reptile biology and welfare, I'm concerned about your posing with a terrified baby alligator for your new album cover.
 Humans and alligators are not natural bedfellows, and the two should not mix at events such as photo shoots.
 In my view, doing so is arguably abusive to an animal."